Home » Repurposed Furniture » Two Recycled Chairs Make a Double Chair Bench

 At this point, things go wrong. (but I didn’t know it at the time)

-Adding a seat to repurposed chairs bench
+adding a seat to the double chair bench

 I made a box for the top boards to rest upon.